 This sample of mid-stream urine is to be a clean voided specimen.
 The participant is to void into a sterile container.
 A small amount of urine can be taken from this specimen and a pregnancy test performed, if indicated.
-Pregnancy testing is required routinely at follow-up visits for every woman unless she is (1) s/p hysterectomy or (2) s/p bilateral oophorectomy or (3) greater than or equal to 50 years old.
+Pregnancy testing is required routinely at follow-up visits for every woman unless she is (1) s/p bilateral oophorectomy or (3) greater than or equal to 50 years old.
 Pregnancy testing should be performed on women who self-report current pregnancy.